-Performance outcomes Acceptable outcomes Response The complete network of internal site roads will be designed and constructed at future stages of development.
-The complete network can comply with AO20.3.
-PO21 Taxi facilities are provided to accommodate the demand generated by the development.
-No acceptable outcome is prescribed.
-R21 Not Applicable Stages 1A and 1B of the proposed development are not Note: Guidance on how to meet the performance outcome are available in chapter 7 of the Public Transport Infrastructure Manual, Department of Transport and Main Roads, 2015. expected to generate significant demand Taxi facilities are not proposed at this stag development.
-Taxi facilities are not proposed at this stage of the Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main Roads, 2017, for further guidance on how to comply with the performance outcome.
+Performance outcomes Acceptable outcomes Response Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main Roads, 2017, for further guidance on how to comply with the performance outcome.
 PO22 Taxi facilities are located and designed to provide convenient, safe and equitable access for passengers.
 AO22.1 A taxi facility is provided parallel to the kerb and adjacent to the main entrance.
-R22.1 Not Applicable Note: Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of AND Refer response R21 above.
-Transport and Main Roads, 2017, for further guidance on how to comply with the performance outcome.
-AO22.2 Taxi facilities are designed in accordance R21 Not Applicable with: Refer response R21 above.
-1. AS2890.5-1993 Parking facilities - on-street parking and AS1428.1-2009 Design for access and mobility - general requirements for access - new building work 2.
-AS1742.11-1999 Parking controls - manual of uniform traffic control devices AS/NZS 2890.6-2009 Parking facilities - offstreet parking for people with disabilities 4.
+AND Refer to response to 21 above.
+Note: Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main Roads, 2017, for further guidance on how to comply with the performance outcome.
+AO22.2 Taxi facilities are designed in accordance with: 1.
+AS2890.5-1993 Parking facilities - on-street parking and AS1428.1-2009 Design for access and mobility - general requirements for access - new building work 2.
+AS1742.11-1999 Parking controls - manual of uniform traffic control devices 3.
+AS/NZS 2890.6-2009 Parking facilities - offstreet parking for people with disabilities 4.
 Disability standards for accessible public transport 2002 made under section 31(1) of the Disability Discrimination Act 1992 5.
 AS/NZS 1158.3.1 - Lighting for roads and public spaces, Part 3.1: Pedestrian area (category P) lighting - Performance and design requirements.
+Refer to response to 21 above.

 Performance outcomes Acceptable outcomes Response PO23 Educational establishments are designed to ensure the safe and efficient operation of public passenger services and pedestrian access.
-Note: Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main Roads, 2017, for further guidance on how to comply with the performance outcome.
-AO23.1 Educational establishments are designed in accordance with the provisions of the Planning for Safe Transport Infrastructure at Schools, Department of Transport and Main Roads, 2011.
-R23 Not Applicable Educational Establishments are not proposed.
+Note: Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main Roads, 2017, for further guidance on how to comply with the performance AO23.1 Educational establishments are designed in accordance with the provisions of the Planning for Safe Transport Infrastructure at Schools, Department of Transport and Main Roads, 2011.
+Educational establishments are not proposed. outcome.

-3. State Code 8: Coastal Development and Tidal Works
+State code 8: Coastal development and tidal works